quodlibet/mutagen/docs/man/mid3v2.rst

 key, just separate the text with a colon, e.g. ``--TXXX "ALBUMARTISTSORT:Examples, The"``.

+The USLT frame has the format <DESCRIPTION:TEXT:LANGUAGE>.
+The language and description may be omitted, in which case the language defaults to English, and the description to an empty string.

 The special POPM frame can be set in a similar way: ``--POPM "bob@example.com:128:2"`` to set Bob's rating to 128/255 with 2 plays.